 - Row Spacing should be 4-5 feet apart if planting a lot of rows.

 - Initially cover the crowns with 2 to 3 inches of soil and pack it well around the crowns.

 - DON’T fill in the entire trench but DO gradually add soil to fill the trench as the plant grows.

-That last trick for growing great asparagus in that bullet section is for weed control.
+That last tricks for growing great asparagus in that bullet section is for weed control.
 Gradually adding in soil will cover small weeds and kills them.
 Eventually, the entire trench will be filled up with soil.